-If you are thinking about going back to university to get a second degree, you need to think about how you are going to fund it.
+If you are looking for funding for a second degree you may already have been disappointed to find that you cannot get a student loan.
+So, if you are thinking about going back to university to get a second degree, you need to think about how else you can fund it.
 Students who have already been to university and got a degree, whether it was recently or years ago, are not entitled to a loan from Student Finance (with the exception of Nursing and some Healthcare degrees).
 This applies whether you had a loan previously or not, which means you are going to have to find another way to fund it and at £9,250 a year for the average tuition fees, plus expenses, it is not cheap.

 So what happens if you want to change careers and you need to go back to study?
 At the age of 18 it is unlikely that everyone makes the right choice of subject to study.
 Not many 18 year olds have such a clear vision of what they want to be or do, so it is not that unusual to find yourself later in life wanting to change direction.